adarshadda/Data-science-Hub/Employee-Attrition-Classification/README.md

 We built different classifier for the given problem like ADA Boosting, Logistic Regression, Random Forest but ADA Boosting outperformed other classifiers with test accuracy of **75.5** and a f1-score of **75.4**.

+The analysis of feature importance underscores that job-related factors, such as **job level** and **job satisfaction**, along with personal factors like **income** and **work-life balance**, are critical in understanding employee attrition.
+By focusing on these areas, organizations can implement strategies to improve retention and address key issues that may lead to higher employee turnover.